JL-Agbalo/react-hooks-course-2025/src/Note.md

 - Micro interaction
 - hero section

+useImperativeHandle
+ * `useImperativeHandle` is a React Hook that allows you to customize the instance value that is exposed when using `ref`.
+ * This can be useful when you want to expose certain methods or properties to parent components.

 // useContect() = React Hook that allows you to share values between multiple levels of components without passing props though each level